apollographql/apollo-client-nextjs/RFC.md

 This will be streamed to the client, rendered out, then hydrated:

-Once hydrated, client components are fully executable and interactive, while server components remain static HTML.
-It is possible to request a rerender of RSC from the client.
-To do so, the client sends a request to the server, which can then either rerender the full RSC tree, or in the future, selectively rerender parts of it.
+Once hydrated, client components are fully executable and interactive, and will re-render in response to state updates.
+The output of server components does not change in response to state updates, but it is possible to request a re-render of RSC from the client imperatively (usually, by clicking a link or explicitly asking the RSC router to refetch the server output).
+To do so, the client sends a request to the server, which re-renders the RSC tree.
+An RSC router may also allow to re-render a part of the tree associated with a subroute.
+When server components re-render, their new output is merged into the existing client tree, so client state does not get lost.

 ### Interweaving client and server components when using React Context